 There can be few things worse than watching your baby fighting for their life.

-Unfortunately, that was exactly what befell Scottish mother Kirsti Clark, 28, and her husband Christopher Clark, 29, on April 4 this year.
+Unfortunately, that was exactly what befell Scottish mother Kirsti Clark, 28, and her husband Christopher Clark, 29, on April 4 last year.
 The pair had decided to take their daughters out of the day – three-year-old Malena and three-week-old Harper – but the trip would later spiral into a nightmare.

 They had a long journey home due to rush-hour traffic, but after laying Harper down on her play mat when they got in, they knew something was wrong.
 Harper’s lips had turned blue, her jaw was clenched shut and white foam was frothing from her mouth and nose.
 After their terrifying ordeal, Kirsti has a warning for all parents …